New year, new beginnings… So it’s no wonder why now is the right time to make a yearly plan, too.

-Both when kids are at school, and when they’re not, means structuring my days differently.
+Both when kids are at school, and when they’re not, mean that my days will be structured differently.

 Truth be told – as anyone who works from home can confirm – it’s different to work with and without the kids around.

 (and that’s an understatement – if you know what I mean…)

-Although I often manage to get the work done with the kids around, sometimes it’s a hard thing to it pull off.
+Although I often manage to get the work done with the kids around, sometimes it’s a hard thing to pull off.

 Therefore, when I later plan for more demanding projects, I like to place them at the time when kids are at school.

 Also, kids’ school time (or better say, a lack of it) leads me to the next thing in the plan, which is…

 Everybody needs a break every now and then and going on shorter or longer vacations help me recharge my batteries.